 The environment the boxes are in has about 50% humidity, and I do not open the boxes that often.

 I must say that the SAMLA boxes are not a 100% ideal for this purpose, as they are not perfectly sealed and still let in some air.
-But for the budget I used I am quite happy with it.
+But for the budget I spent on it, I am quite happy.